 *Port Macquarie-Hastings Council is committed to using the 'Everyone Can Play' model for all future playground upgrades to create inclusive playspaces for all.

-The Sandcruiser beach wheelchair at Town Beach gives people in a wheelchair who can't cross the sand, access to the water.
+The Sandcruiser beach wheelchair gives people in a wheelchair who can't cross the sand, access to the water.
 It has large tyres so it can be pushed along the sand easily with assistance of one or two carers.

-The beach wheelchair is free to use and is available at times when lifeguards are on duty at Town Beach.
+The beach wheelchair is free to use and is available at times when lifeguards or lifesavers are on duty on our beaches.

-To book the beach wheelchair, phone 0422 312 940.
+To book a beach wheelchair, approach the friendly lifeguards or lifesavers on duty.
 For lifeguard patrol times, visit our patrolled beaches page.

 Our wheelchair friendly fishing platform at Lake Cathie has handrails and a low guard rail along the water side to allow ease of casting.

 You’ll find it on the southern side of Lake Cathie Foreshore, near the Aqua Crescent car park.